-Over a year now, we have adopted the responsive classroom approach, though we still facing many challenges addicting to it practices.
+Over a year now, we have adopted the responsive classroom approach, though we still facing many challenges adapting to it practices.
 Yet we find the approach fun, exciting and friendly.
 And it create the perfect environment to implement our new policy which is also been adopted from our partner school in Uk St Mary Queen Voluntary catholic Academy.

-It is more better to teach them how to fix when they break than to flog them when they break
+It is more better to teach them pupils how to fix when they break than to flog them when they break

 It is better to teach them how to make when they spoilt than to flog them when they spoilt